Atlas Logo

 Sample details

 The Changing Cost of Living Study investigated the immediate psychological impacts of short-term changes in financial circumstances.
 The study recruited a total of 472 adults, 232 from France and 240 from the United Kingdom, via online research platforms.
 Data was collected from September 2022 to August 2023.
-Participants completed monthly surveys, resulting in an average of 10 surveys per participant over the 12-month period.
+Participants completed monthly surveys, averaging 10 surveys per participant over the 12-month period.

 Study design